duckdb/duckdb_spatial/README.md

 JOIN zones as end_zone
 ON ST_Within(st_transform(dropoff_point, 'EPSG:4326', 'ESRI:102718'), end_zone.geom)

--- Export the joined table to a GeoJSONSeq file using the gdal copy function, passing in a layer creation option.
+-- Export the joined table to a GeoJSONSeq file using the GDAL copy function, passing in a layer creation option.
 -- Since GeoJSON only supports a single geometry per feature, we need to use the ST_Collect function to combine the -- pickup and dropoff points into a single multi point geometry.
+COPY (
+    SELECT
-COPY (SELECT ST_AsWKB(ST_Collect([pickup_point, dropoff_point])) as geom, start_zone, end_zone, time::VARCHAR as trip_time FROM joined) TO 'joined.geojsonseq'
+        ST_AsWKB(ST_Collect([pickup_point, dropoff_point])) as geom,
+        start_zone,
+        end_zone,
+        time::VARCHAR as trip_time
+    FROM joined)
+TO 'joined.geojsonseq'
 WITH (FORMAT GDAL, DRIVER 'GeoJSONSeq', LAYER_CREATION_OPTIONS 'WRITE_BBOX=YES');

+-- This extension also provides specialized columnar geometry types (POINT_2D, LINESTRING_2D, POLYGON_2D, BOX_2D) that
+-- can be used to store geometries in a columnar fashion.
+These types are castable to and from the GEOMETRY type, -- generally require less storage, compresses better and should be faster to execute once more functions provide -- overloads for them.
+Here we compare the compression ratio of points stored as POINT_2D with or without DuckDBs -- "Patas" double-precision floating-point compression.
+Note: compression only works on databases not "in memory".

+PRAGMA force_compression='uncompressed';

+CREATE TABLE rides_columnar AS SELECT
+    ST_Point2D(pickup_latitude, pickup_longitude) as pickup_point,
+    ST_Point2D(dropoff_latitude, dropoff_longitude) as dropoff_point
+FROM './spatial/test/data/nyc_taxi/yellow_tripdata_2010-01-limit1mil.parquet'
+WHERE pickup_latitude BETWEEN 39 AND 41
+AND pickup_longitude BETWEEN -75 AND -69
+ORDER BY pickup_latitude, pickup_longitude, dropoff_latitude, dropoff_longitude;

+CHECKPOINT;

+PRAGMA force_compression='patas'; -- switch to patas compression

+CREATE TABLE rides_columnar_compressed AS SELECT * FROM rides_columnar;

+CHECKPOINT;

+SELECT uncompressed::DOUBLE / compressed::DOUBLE AS ratio FROM (
+SELECT
+    (SELECT count(DISTINCT block_id) FROM pragma_storage_info('rides_columnar') WHERE segment_type = 'DOUBLE')
+        AS uncompressed,
+    (SELECT count(DISTINCT block_id) FROM pragma_storage_info('rides_columnar_compressed') WHERE segment_type = 'DOUBLE')
+        AS compressed
+)
+-- 1.3x compression ratio!

 ```

 ## How to build